 New York State Public Health Law requires all college and university students to complete a meningitis information response form.
 It acknowledges that you have received information about meningococcal meningitis and the availability of a vaccination.
-While WCM-O strongly recommends meningitis vaccination, it is not mandatory.
-Please note the current advice from the CDC states that the conjugate vaccine with immunity lasting 5 years, is preferable to the polysaccharide vaccine whose immunity only lasts for up to 3 years.
-The former meningitis vaccine is more protective and cost effective.
+While WCM-Q strongly recommends meningitis vaccination, it is not mandatory.

-Varicella
+Varicella:

-WCM-Q/WCM-NY requires proof of Immunity by serologic titer for Varicella.
+WCM-Q requires proof of Immunity by serologic titer for Varicella.
 Any student who is non-immune by titer (e.g. negative, inconclusive or equivocal) will require 2 doses of the vaccine at least 1 month apart and a repeat of the blood titer after another month.
 NOTE: Clinical history of disease is not sufficient proof of immunity for our campus.